intj-t/intj-t/README.md

 Preferred Shares of Equity.
 This may be considered a cash equivalent if they are purchased shortly before the redemption date and not expected to experience material fluctuation in value

 [How to pull a Bill Gates](https://www.forbes.com/sites/johngreathouse/2015/03/23/pull-a-bill-gates-dont-let-your-company-drown-in-cash/?sh=74726b75556c)

 <a href="https://www.sphinxlogic.org/The Million Dollar Equation.docx">The Million Dollar Equation</a>

-<a href="https://www.forrester.com/blogs/determining-the-value-of-a-perpetual-license/">Determining the Value of a Perpetual License</a>

 <a href="https://www.investopedia.com/terms/e/ev-revenue-multiple.asp">Enterprise-Value-to-Revenue Multiple (EV/R): Definition</a>